-The warning signs of dating violence aren’t always dramatic, but if you keep track of incidents of abuse, you can better identify red flags, take steps to prevent future abuse and be prepared if you ever do decide to seek legal remedies.
+The warning signs of dating violence aren’t always dramatic, but if you keep track of incidents of abuse, you can better identify red flags, take steps toward safety and be prepared if you ever do decide to seek legal help.
 Detailed documentation is important, especially if the incident took place in a private setting or was repeated in a distinct pattern.

 - Keep a journal about what you’re going through.
 Include:

 - Statements you, your partner or any witnesses made about what happened.

 - The date and time of each incident.